OpenSWATH/documentation/docs/openswath_workflow.rst

 Overview
 --------
+OpenSWATH [1]_ is a proteomics software that allows analysis of LC-MS/MS DIA (data independent acquisition) data using the approach described by Gillet et al. [2]_ and implemented as part of OpenMS [3]_.
+The original SWATH-MS method uses 32 cycles to iterate through precursor ion windows from 400-426 Da to 1175-1201 Da and at each step acquire a complete, multiplexed fragment ion spectrum of all precursors present in that window.
+After 32 fragmentations (or 3.2 seconds), the cycle is restarted and the first window (400-426 Da) is fragmented again, thus delivering complete "snapshots" of all fragments of a specific window every 3.2 seconds.

+The analysis approach described by Gillet et al. extracts ion traces of specific fragment ions from all MS2 spectra that have the same precursor isolation window, thus generating data that is very similar to SRM traces.

 The OpenSwathWorkflow executable is currently the most efficient way of running OpenSWATH [1]_ [2]_ and it is available through OpenMS [3]_.
 An extended